Dubrovin conjecture and the second structure connection

 Let us point out that the full exceptional collection $(F_1,\dots,F_N)$ in Theorem \ref{thm:t2} is not the same as the full exceptional collection $(E_1,\dots,E_N)$ in the refined Dubrovin conjecture.
 The reason is that the objects $E_i$ correspond to oscillatory integrals in which the integration paths are rays with direction $-\eta$ while $F_i$ correspond to reference paths going in the opposite direction $\eta$.
 Changing the admissible direction from $\eta$ to $-\eta$ means that one has to perform a certain sequence of mutations in order to get from one exceptional collection to the other one.
 It turns out that the sequence of mutations that we need is well known in the theory of derived categories, i.e., this is the same sequence used to define the {\em left Koszul dual} of an exceptional collection.
-The precise statement is that up to a shift by $\tfrac{D-\overline{D}}{2}$ the exceptional collection $(F_1,\dots,F_N)$ is the left Koszul dual to $(E_N^\vee,\dots,E_1^\vee)$.
+The precise statement is that up to a shift by $\left[\tfrac{D}{2}\right]$ (here $[x]$ denotes the integral part of $x$) the exceptional collection $(F_1,\dots,F_N)$ is the left Koszul dual to $(E_N^\vee,\dots,E_1^\vee)$.
 The moral is that although there is some freedom in defining a Stokes matrix and a central connection matrix of the quantum connection, the statement of the refined Dubrovin conjecture is independent of the choices that we make.
 The different full exceptional collection that one might get due to the discrepancy of the definitions are related by mutations in the derived category.
-Let us point out that even Dubrovin himself did not use the definitions consistently -- the central connection matrix in \cite{Du1999,Du2004} is the inverse of the central connection matrix in \cite{Dubrovin2018}.